 Investor: The Trendlines Group

-IP: PCT March 2013, covering use of NCC as a carrier of nanoparticles on polymeric films
+IP: National phase, covering use of CNC as a carrier of nanoparticles on polymeric films

 Thermoplastic films are everywhere from food packaging and agriculture to defense.
 To meet the demand for greater functionality, layers are added to the film, making them thick and heavy and increasing the cost.
 High-barrier food packages, for example, include a layer of aluminum foil to prevent food deterioration due to oxidation, moisture, and UV penetration.
 Manufacturers of thermoplastic greenhouses add layers and ingredients that block infrared (IR) light from escaping to optimize growing conditions.

 CNC is coming into focus as a material of the future, projected to create a $600 billion industry by 2020 (U.S. National Science Foundation).
 The Valentis technology has enormous potential in a number of multibillion-dollar markets, including food packaging, agriculture, defense, home and garden, transportation.

 Autonomous system for detection and monitoring of crop diseases